 Finally, if you select the Move tool from the toolbox on the left side of the window, or simply click and drag on the selection, you will be able to move the layer around the canvas.

-- How to underline text in Photoshop
+Summary – How to Change Layer Size in Photoshop CS5

 Matthew Burleigh has been writing tech tutorials since 2008.
 His writing has appeared on dozens of different websites and been read over 50 million times.

 After receiving his Bachelor’s and Master’s degrees in Computer Science he spent several years working in IT management for small businesses.
 However, he now works full time writing content online and creating websites.